 The graph is in thise post compares sea ice extent for just one day of each year – 138 to the AMO for the month day 138 is in – in this case May.
 There isn’t any AMO data for May 2014 yet.

 AMO data comes from NOAA, Sea Ice data comes from NSIDC.

-The green is the AMO – Atlantic Multidecadal Oscillation.
-The red is Antarctic Sea Ice Extent.
-The blue is the Arctic Sea Ice Extent.
+The red is the May AMO – Atlantic Multidecadal Oscillation.
+The blue is Antarctic Sea Ice Extent just for day 138.

 The dashed lines are the liner trends for each.

 Click on the graph for a larger size.